 The history of men and women and machines is fascinating.
-The revolver may not be the most in demand at Cheaper than Dirt! but there are none more interesting.
+The revolver may not be the most in-demand at Cheaper than Dirt! but there are none more interesting.
 The first cartridge revolver in the United States was the little Smith and Wesson Number 1 in .22 Short.
-Colt was making thousands of cap-and-ball revolvers for the Union Army and Smith and Wesson sold its revolvers through private sale.
+Colt was making thousands of cap-and-ball revolvers for the Union Army and Smith and Wesson sold its revolvers through a private sale.
 Soldiers could tuck the little .22 into their shirts or jackets.
-Colts were the horse pistols, and the revolvers used by fast moving cavalry units.
+Colts were the horse pistols, and the revolvers used by fast-moving cavalry units.

 By the time the War Between the States ended, Colt was caught in a technology gap.
 Unable to circumvent Smith’s Rollin White patent for a cartridge-firing revolver, Colt devised revolvers based on the Thuer conversion, in which the cylinder was loaded from the front.
 Later, the Richards conversion was used to convert existing cap and ball revolvers to cartridge use.
 But the little known 1872 Colt, known as the Open Top, was a purpose-designed cartridge revolver.
 Originally chambered for the .44 Rimfire cartridge (Henry rifle)—this revolver is an important design in single-action history.

 Cimarron’s replica is chambered for the readily available .45 Colt cartridge.
 While this isn’t the revolver to load with heavy handloads or +P ammunition the .45 Colt is a powerful defense cartridge well suited to taking on predators as well.
 The Open Top is similar to the Single Action Army but more similar to the 1860 Army cap and ball revolver.
 The hand-filling grip frame is the famous 1860 Army type.